fabi-lindl/xr-multi-agent-communication/unity/README.md

 ## Creating the project
 To be able to create a Unity project from the code of this repo you must first:
 - **Download and install the Unity Hub** (https://unity.com/download): The Unity Hub is a program that helps developers to effectively manage Unity projects.
 It allows to install different versions of Unity so that a specific version can be selected for working on any of your projects.
-Also, it provides easy install options if further modules are needed for a project later on during development time, which is not possible if a Unity Editor is installed via the normal installer executables.
+Also, it provides easy install options if further modules are needed for a project later on during development time, which is not possible if a Unity Editor is installed via platform specific executables.
-- **Install a Unity Editor**: The Unity Editor is the software that allows you to create your applications and are managed from the Unity Hub.
+- **Install a Unity Editor**: The Unity Editor is software that allows you to create your Unity applications.
 After opening Unity Hub on your computer, click on "Installs" on the left menu bar and then click on "Install Editor."
-Install one of the LTS version that are recommended to you.
-If you decide to install an older version, you can visit Unity's download archive for such versions.
-It is vital to select the download for Unity Hub option on this page!
-Using the installers, e.g. for Windows, prevents any extension of the downloaded Unity Editor with additional modules after its installation.
+Install one of the LTS version that are recommended.
+If you decide to install an older version, visit Unity's download archive to find your desired version.
+It is vital to select the download for Unity Hub option on this page.
+Using platform dependent installer executables prevents any extension of the downloaded Unity Editor with additional modules after its installation.
 - **Create a Unity project from the code in this repo**: *Try out how this can be done...*

 ## Working on the project

 ### Local project files that are ignored by the repository
-The following files and directories are only relevant for local development and must thus ignored by any pushes to the repo:
+The following files and directories are only relevant for local development and must thus be ignored by any pushes to the repo:
 - Library/
 - Logs/
 - Temp/